OSGeo/OSGeoLive-doc/en/quickstart/geonode_quickstart.rst

     #. add a new layer
     #. create a map using your new layer
     #. share your map with others

-To start GeoNode on your OSGeoLive DVD you have to choose :menuselection:`Geospatial --> Browser Clients --> Start GeoNode` and the GeoNode webpage will automatically be opened at http://geonode.
+To start GeoNode on your OSGeoLive DVD you have to choose :menuselection:`Geospatial --> Browser Clients --> GeoNode --> Start GeoNode` and after a few moments the GeoNode webpage will automatically open at http://geonode.
 The page will look like the image below.

     .. figure:: ../../images/screenshots/800x600/geonode_start_page.png